Unidata/science-gateway/vms/thredds-aws/readme.md

 ## Create a THREDDS VM on Jetstream

 Create an `m1.large` VM with the [Jetstream OpenStack API](../../openstack/readme.md).
-Work with Unidata system administrator staff to have this VM's IP address resolve to `thredds-aws.unidata.ucar.edu`
+Work with Unidata system administrator staff to have this VM's IP address resolve to `tds-nexrad.scigw.unidata.ucar.edu`

 <a id="h-966B0207"></a>